-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness measured by future student decreased performance on the CA School Dashboard for Chronic Absenteeism and increased attendance measured through local indicators.
-3.6 Need: During the 2023-2024 school year, our CA Healthy Kids Survey (CHKS) for 5th grade and 7th grade showed 70% and 54% respectively, that students felt connected to school.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness attendance data in 2023-2024 was 94.9% for All students, .5% higher for English learners, .5% higher for foster youth and .1% higher for low income students.
+Additionally, during the 2023-2024 school year, our CA Healthy Kids Survey (CHKS) for 5th grade and 7th grade showed 70% and 54% respectively, that students felt connected to school.
 In 2022-2023, 5th grade connectedness was also at 70%, whereas our 7th graders were at 55% connectedness (+1% in comparison to 2023).
-Additionally, our 5th and 7th grade showed 74% and 54% respectively, that students felt safe at school.
-In 2022 5th grade, feeling safe at school was also at 73%, whereas our 7th graders were at 54% feeling safe at school was also at 73%, whereas our 7th graders were at 54% feeling safe at school (+1 in comparison to 2023).
-These data points demonstrate the need to provide schools with a system to improve daily student engagement that supports connectedness and the feeling of safety for English learners, foster youth and low income students.
-This action promotes positive relationships for students who need social-emotional and/or behavioral support to promote meaningful tiered response and support for unduplicated student groups.
-Educational partner input in 2023-2024 emphasized the need to support behavior and the social emotional wellbeing of students and the need for additional personnel to provide social emotional and behavioral support. needs of students.
-The action increases the district's ability to provide basic needs and resources to Low Income and Foster Youth by having designated personnel to identify and reach out to the unduplicated families that may not realize that basic resources are available to support the family.
-The school mentors and outreach consultants work closely with low income, English learners, and foster youth families M3.4 and M3.5
+Our 5th and 7th grade showed 74% and 54% respectively, that students felt safe at school.
+In 2022 5th grade, feeling safe at school was also at 73%, whereas our 7th graders were at 54% feeling safe at school (+1 in comparison to 2023).
+Our staff reported 93% being in a supportive and inviting place to work on the CA School Staff Survey.
+These data points demonstrate the need to provide schools with a system to improve daily student engagement that supports connectedness and the feeling of safety for English learners, foster youth and low income students and so that attendance and chronic absenteeism can see a positive impact.
+Educational partner input emphasized the need to support behavior and the social emotional wellbeing of students and the need for additional personnel to provide immediate social emotional and behavioral support so that students feel connected and safe.
+Foster Youth by having designated personnel to identify and reach out to the unduplicated families that may not realize that basic resources are available to support the family.
+The school mentors and outreach consultants also work closely with low income, English learners, and foster youth families to provide a triage to case management (food, shelter, and other basic needs), mental health, and health resources.
+This action is being provided on an LEA-wide basis to promotes positive relationships for students who need social-emotional and/or behavioral support and to promote meaningful tiered response and support for unduplicated student groups.